gurnec/btcrecover/TUTORIAL.md

 This one’s easy... there is none.

 All input to *btcrecover* must be 7-bit ASCII.
 The current version of Armory (which is what *btcrecover* was originally developed for) has this same limitation, so there should be no problems with Armory wallets.
-Both Bitcoin Core and MultBit Classic support Unicode passwords.
-It would be theoretically possible to add Unicode support (at least for the Basic Multilingual Plane, which is what Python supports decently; the SMP would be harder, especially with support for the typos feature), however neither Bitcoin Core nor MultBit normalize their Unicode strings before passing them along to their key derivation functions, and this could cause issues.
+Bitcoin Core, MultBit Classic, and Electrum support Unicode passwords.
+It would be theoretically possible to add Unicode support (at least for the Basic Multilingual Plane, which is what Python supports decently; the SMP would be harder, especially with support for the typos feature), however none of the software wallets normalize their Unicode strings before passing them along to their key derivation functions, and this could cause issues.

 In short, Unicode support is something I’d like to add if there’s a significant demand for it, but it will never be perfect.